GULibrarySandbox/data-vis-basics/content/5-voyant.md

 Once uploaded the text is shown in an analysis and visualisation screen.

-The standard visualisations will show basic Cirrus clouds in the left-hand window and document terms count in the right-hand window.
+The standard visualisations show the following in separate windows:

-The interactive reader in the centre of the screen shows the original source materials with individual terms in different colours.
+- Cirrus: a word cloud showing the most frequent terms in the corpus (top left window)
+- Reader: a corpus reader that fetches segments of text as you scroll (center window)
+- Trends: a distribution graph showing terms across the corpus (or terms within a document) (top right window)
+- Summary: a tool that provides a simple, textual overview of the current corpus (bottom left window)
+- Contexts: a concordance that shows each occurrence of a keyword with a bit of surrounding context (bottom right window)

 {% capture text %}
 - To explore individual terms, click on a term in the reader and see counts and usage of the term in the Contexts box.
 - The summary box displays the number of documents being examined, the total word count, unique words, vocab density, average words per sentence and a list of most frequent words in the corpus.{% endcapture %}{% include card.md header="Activity - Explore the text" text=text %}